decred/dcrwallet/rpc/documentation/api.md

 The `TransactionDetails` message is included in responses to report transactions relevant to the wallet.
-The message includes details such as which previous wallet inputs are spent by this transaction, whether each output is controlled by the wallet or not, the total fee (if calculable), and the earlist time the transaction was seen.
+The message includes details such as which previous wallet inputs are spent by this transaction, whether each output is controlled by the wallet or not, the total fee (if calculable), and the earliest time the transaction was seen.

 - `bytes hash`: The hash of the serialized transaction.